ioggstream/python-course/mysql-101/lesson-3-1-replication.md

 Slave

   -  connects to the master with the $replica$ user
-  -  retireves the binlog and applies the changes;
+  -  retrieves the binlog and applies the changes;
   -  ```START SLAVE;```

+## Configuring replication
+Enable replication in two or more configuration files like my-3306.cnf, my-3307.cnf.

+        [mysqld]
+        server-id=3306

+        log-bin=3306-bin
+        # Relay logs are downloaded in
+        #  the relay-logs from the Slave I/O
+        #  thread
+        relay-log=3306-relay

+        port=3306
+        datadir=/var/lib/3306
+        socket=/var/lib/3306/mysql.sock

+## Configuring replication

+Configure a ```--login-path``` for each instance and validate the connection

+        mysql --login-path=3306 -e "show variables like 'port';"

+        mysql --login-path=3306 -e "SHOW MASTER STATUS;"

 ##Replication 2.0
 MySQL 5.6+ replication is based on Global Transaction ID